aparo/pyes/docs/guide/reference/query-dsl/index.rst

 *elasticsearch* provides a full query dsl based on JSON to define queries.
 In general, there are basic queries such as :ref:`term <es-guide-reference-query-dsl-term-query>`  or :ref:`prefix <es-guide-reference-query-dsl-prefix-query>`.
 There are also compound queries like the :ref:`bool <es-guide-reference-query-dsl-bool-query>`  query.
 Queries can also have filters associated with them such as the :ref:`filtered <es-guide-reference-query-dsl-filtered-query>`  or :ref:`constant_score <es-guide-reference-query-dsl-constant-score-query>`  queries, with specific filter queries.

 Think of the Query DSL as an AST of queries.
-Certain queries can contain other queries (like the :ref:`bool <es-guide-reference-query-dsl-bool-query>`  query), other can contain filters (like the :ref:`constant_score <es-guide-reference-query-dsl-constnat-score-query)>`,  and some can contain both a query and a filter (like the :ref:`filtered <es-guide-reference-query-dsl-filtered-query)>`.
+Certain queries can contain other queries (like the :ref:`bool <es-guide-reference-query-dsl-bool-query>`  query), other can contain filters (like the :ref:`constant_score <es-guide-reference-query-dsl-constant-score-query>`,  and some can contain both a query and a filter (like the :ref:`filtered <es-guide-reference-query-dsl-filtered-query)>`.
 Each of those can container *any* query of the list of queries or *any* filter from the list of filters, resulting in the ability to build quite complex (and interesting) queries.

 Both queries and filters can be used in different APIs.
-For example, within a :ref:`search query <es-guide-reference-query-dsl-guide-reference-api-search-query>`,  or as a :ref:`facet filter <es-guide-reference-query-dsl-guide-reference-api-search-facets>`.
+For example, within a :ref:`search query <es-guide-reference-api-search-query>`,  or as a :ref:`facet filter <es-guide-reference-api-search-facets>`.
 This section explains the components (queries and filters) that can form the AST one can use.

 Note